-Numerical Methods ( Contents Y434) This section describes how spreadsheets and calculators are to be used.
+Numerical Methods (\ Contents V414) This section describes how spreadsheets and calculators are to be used.
 Use of technology This section describes how spreadsheets and calculators are to be used.
 Errors Dealing with errors is tackled in this section; how they arise and propagate and how analysis of errors can lead to improved solutions.
 Solution of equations Five methods for solving equations are studied, with their graphical interpretation: bisection method; false position; secant method; fixed point iteration and Newton-Raphson.
 Failure and order of convergence is considered.
 The method of relaxation is applied to fixed point iteration.
 Numerical differentiation Two methods are studied and compared: forward difference method and central difference method.
 Numerical integration Three methods are studied and the relationships between them exploited: midpoint, trapezium and Simpson's methods.
 Approximation to functions Two methods are studied, including the circumstances in which each is appropriate: Newton's forward difference interpolation method and Lagrange's form of the interpolating polynomial.

-2 MMM.
-MY MAR Specification Ref.
-Learning outcomes Notes Notation Exclusion NUMERICA L METHODS: USE OF TECHNOLOGY Exclusion Sciou Use of spreadsheets and calculators NQ1 Be able to use a spreadsheet to implement the methods and to explore associated ideas.
+Specification Ref.
+Learning outcomes Notes Notation NUMERICAL METHODS: USE OF TECHNOLOGY Use of spreadsheets and calculators NQ1 Be able to use a spreadsheet to implement the methods in this unit and to explore associated ideas.
 Be able to interpret the output from a spreadsheet.
 Learners are expected to be familiar with a spreadsheet; no particular one is expected.
-In the examination the spreadsheet facility available on some calculators may be used, but this is not expected.
+In the examination, the spreadsheet facility available on some calculators may be used, but this is not expected.
 Learners will be given output from a spreadsheet and may be asked to explain what certain cells represent, to explain or give formulae for certain cells, to give solutions and justify their accuracy, to comment on errors, convergence or order.
-Cell B4 will mean the cell in column B, row 4. = IF(condition, value if_true, value_if_false).
+Cell B4 will mean the cell in column B, row 4. =IF(condition, value_if_true, value_if_false).
 Learners may give formulae from any spreadsheet with which they are familiar.
-Use of a computer in the examination.
 Q2 Be able to use the iterative capability of a calculator.
-In the examination learners are expected to use the iterative capabilities of their calculators (e.g. the ANS button) to generate values of iterative sequences.
-Any permitted calculator may be used, but capabilities such as numerical differentiation, numerical integration and equation solvers should not be used in the examination; learners must show sufficient working to make their method clear.
+In the examination, learners are expected to use the iterative capabilities of their calculators (e.g. the ANS button) to generate values of iterative sequences.
+Any permitted calculator may be used, but capabilities such as numerical differentiation, numerical integration and equation solvers should not be used in the examination for this unit; learners must show sufficient working to make their method clear.
 Lengthy calculations will not be required.